aaron-grau/curic/react/readings/intro_to_react_router.md

 `/inbox`                | `App -> Inbox`
 `/inbox/messages/:id`   | `App -> Inbox -> Message`

-Underneath the hood, the router converts the `<Route>` element hierarchy to an array of routes.
+Underneath the hood, React Router converts the hierarchy of `<Route>` elements to an array of routes.
 When the app is directed to a new URL, the router attempts to match the new path to one found in this array.
 When a URL matches the path of a `<Route>`, the corresponding component or components are displayed to the user.

-As you can see from the app's route hierarchy it's possible by nesting routes to build longer paths the router will try to match.
-When a user visits `/about` both `App` and `About` are rendered.
+As you can see from the example, it's possible to render nested components and build longer paths by nesting routes.
+For example, when a user visits `/about` both `App` and `About` are rendered.
 When a user visits `/inbox/messages/:id` `App`, `Inbox`, and `Message` are rendered.